Katlegoee/IMAD5112-PRACTICUM/README.md

 The features that were implemented for the app were implemented using Android Studio for front-end and the backend using mostly the Kotlin Language.

-- Scalability: The app was designed to accommodate anyone who is interested in the weather infromation for the day, with scalability in mind for both the user interface and backend infrastructure.
+- Scalability: The app was designed to accommodate anyone who is interested in the weather information for the day, with scalability in mind for both the user interface and backend infrastructure.

 - Security:Robust security measures were implemented to protect sensitive user data, including encryption of data in transit and at rest, role-based access control, and regular security audits.